 3. Solid shampoo/conditioner

 For various reasons (including wanting to waste less plastic and keep my luggage lighter), I've started traveling with solid shampoo and conditioner on some of my longer trips.
 Shampoo/conditioner bars take up far less space in a suitcase, and aren't subject to the liquid rules that regular bottles of the stuff are.

 This time spent at home is great for trying out products like this; you can test to find out which ones you like and which ones last the longest so you're ready once travel starts back up again.

 I don't go ANYwhere without my Kindle these days.
 And the Kindle Paperwhite, in my opinion, is the very best Kindle out there.
 It has a built-in backlight perfect for reading on planes, won't hurt your eyes with screen glare, and has a battery that lasts for weeks.
 The newest version of the Paperwhite is waterproof, too, making reading on the beach, by the pool, or in a fancy hotel tub even better.

-5. Anker Soundcore Mini
+2. Anker Soundcore Mini

 You don't need to spend $100+ on a fancy bluetooth speaker.
 This SoundCore mini by Anker produces great sound at a really affordable price.
 AND it's small enough to easily throw in your bag on your next trip.

-6. Anker power bank
+3. Anker power bank

 While batteries are lasting longer these days, I still find that my phone often runs out of juice after a long travel day of using maps and posting to Instagram Stories.
 For this reason, I always travel with a small power bank for backup battery power.